Brest, Belarus

 At the northern end of Sovietskaya Street

-The old brick house that was pained pink
+The old brick house that was painted pink

 Here Ordzhonikidze Street meets Kosmonavtov Boulevard